Intestacy Law Lawyers Sydney NSW

 1

-We start by assessing the family situation, identifying the rightful beneficiaries under the rules of intestacy, and advising on who should be appointed Administrator.
+We assess the family situation, identify rightful beneficiaries under intestacy, & advise on who should be Administrator.

 2

-Our lawyers prepare all documents required by the Supreme Court to apply for a Grant of Letters of Administration, including evidence of the family tree.
+Our lawyers prepare all Supreme Court documents to apply for Letters of Administration, including family tree evidence.

 3

-We manage the entire lodgement process on your behalf, including publishing the required online notice and filing the application with the Supreme Court.
+We manage the entire lodgement process, including the online notice & filing the application with the Supreme Court.

 4

-We handle any communication with the court and receive the formal Grant of Letters of Administration, providing you the legal authority to finalise the estate.
+We handle all court communication & receive the formal Grant of Letters of Administration, empowering you to act.

-Our Wills & Estates lawyers have over 50 years of experience in navigating the NSW rules of intestacy and managing intestate estates.
+Decades of experience navigating the NSW rules of intestacy & managing intestate estates.

-We provide clear, plain-English advice about your entitlements and responsibilities, offering compassionate support during a difficult and confusing time.
+We provide clear, plain-English advice & compassionate support during a difficult & confusing time.

 Efficient Court Applications

-We specialise in preparing and lodging applications for Letters of Administration, ensuring the process is handled efficiently to avoid unnecessary delays.
+We specialise in preparing & lodging applications for Letters of Administration, avoiding costly delays.

-Our goal is to ensure the estate is administered and distributed correctly and lawfully, protecting the Administrator and providing certainty for all beneficiaries.
+Our goal is to ensure the estate is administered correctly, protecting the Administrator & all beneficiaries.

 We will call you within 24 hours.

-Since there is no Will, there is no appointed Executor.
-To manage an intestate estate, the Supreme Court must appoint an ‘Administrator’ by granting a court order known as Letters of Administration.
-This is typically the person with the greatest entitlement, such as the surviving spouse.
+With no Will, there is no Executor.
+To manage an intestate estate, someone must apply to the Supreme Court to be appointed ‘Administrator’.
+This requires a court order called Letters of Administration.

 We will call you within 24 hours.